Bogoti90/Operation-Burat/README.md

    ```

 #### Step 3.2: Preparing the Complex for FoldX Analysis (RepairPDB)
-It is highly recommended to repair your structures before you do any modelling with FoldX.
-RepairPDB identify those residues which have bad torsion angles, or VanderWaals' clashes, or total energy, and repairs them
+It is highly recommended to repair PDB structures before modelling with FoldX.
+RepairPDB identifies those residues which have bad torsion angles, or VanderWaals' clashes, or total energy, and repairs them.

 1. Load the Spike-DPP4 complex PDB file (e.g., `spike_505Y_dpp4_complex.pdb`).
 2. Repair the PDB file: